rails/rails/guides/source/initialization.md

 After reading this guide, you will know:

 * How to use `rails server`.
+* The timeline of Rails' initialization sequence.
+* Where different files are required by the boot sequence.
+* How the Rails::Server interface is defined and used.

 --------------------------------------------------------------------------------

 This guide goes through every method call that is required to boot up the Ruby on Rails stack for a default Rails 4 application, explaining each part in detail along the way.
-For this guide, we will be focusing on what happens when you execute +rails server+ to boot your app.
+For this guide, we will be focusing on what happens when you execute `rails server` to boot your app.

 NOTE: Paths in this guide are relative to Rails or a Rails application unless otherwise specified.